Darkside138/DiscordSoundboard/README.md

 Once you've compiled the jar file you will need to place the .jar file, the app.properties file, and your sounds/ directory in a folder then simply execute the .jar file or the provided .bat file.

+###Available commands
+?help
+?list
+?volume
+?stop
+PM the bot a wav or mp3 file < 1MB and it will add it to the soundboard.

 ###Playing sounds by text commands
 Type ?list to get a list of sounds file commands the soundboard has available.
 The name of the commands will be the name of the sound file minus extension.
 When a user types one of the sound file commands listed the bot